mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 > Geographically distributed replica sets are more likely to suffer from stale reads, for example, than a replica set where all the members are in the same geographic region, or even the same data center.

-To summarize, read preference lets you choose what replica set members to route read operations to.
-The big drawback of using a read preference, other than primary, is the potential for stale read operations.
-And the nearest read preference is most useful if you want to support geographically local reads.
-Just remember that it can come with the potential of reading stale data.
+To summarize, *read preference* lets you choose what *replica set members to route read operations* to.
+The big drawback of using a *secondary read preference, other than primary*, is the potential for *stale read operations*.
+And the *nearest read preference is most useful if you want to support geographically local reads*.
+Just remember that it can come with the *potential of reading stale data*.